- Practice Areas

 Employers don’t always follow the letter of the law when it comes to workers’ compensation.
 They may try to dissuade you from filing a claim, even though it’s illegal for them to do so.
 Even worse, they may try to replace you while you’re on medical leave.

 Avoid workers’ compensation difficulties by hiring a law firm with over three decades of experience in practicing worker’s compensation law.
 We’ll make sure your employers comply with regulations and make your claims process as smooth as possible.
-We can even help you pursue a third-party personal injury claim to account for your pain and suffering.
+Our work injury attorneys in Orange County can even help you pursue a third-party personal injury claim to account for your pain and suffering.
 Whether you are in Orange County, Riverside, or San Bernardino, to get started with a free case evaluation.
-Contact us today for legal representation.
+Contact us today at (714) 783-2205 for legal representation.